 Since biofuels can be made from renewable resources, they cause less pollution to the planet.
 However, that is not the only reason why the use of biofuels is being encouraged.

-Although the production of biofuels creates carbon dioxide as a byproduct, it is frequently used to grow the plants that will be converted into fuel.
+Sure, the production of biofuels creates carbon dioxide as a byproduct.
+But then, this gas is again used up by the growing plants that are eventually converted into biofuel.
 This allows it to become something close to a self-sustaining system.

-Besides, biofuels are biodegradable that reduces the possibility of soil contamination and contamination of underground water during transportation, storage or use.
+Besides, biofuels are biodegradable, reducing the possibility of soil and underground water contamination during transportation, storage, or use.

 Disadvantages of Biofuels